Usarneme/audio_normalize/article.md

 ```

-The two functinos mentioned in main() are collectFilenames and doNormalization which hopefully are self-explanatory if you've read this far.
+The two functions mentioned in main() are collectFilenames and doNormalization which hopefully are self-explanatory if you've read this far.

 Main functionality: